zangshayang1/zangshayang1.github.io/_posts/2017-04-21-distributed-database-mgmt.md

 __3PC__
 Three phase commit protocol has an additional phase between "prepare phase" and "commit phase".
 That is "precommit phase".
 When coordinator crashed, recovery process will ask each running participant for their status.
 If any one is not reaching "precommit phase", abort the transaction.
 If any one is in "commit phase", commit the transaction.

-## Questions

-1. When checkpoint starts, what goes to disk? dirty page table or dirty pages?
-Was any update permitted on them?

-2. In redo pass, if the current log record being read has a LSN >= recLSN associated with the corresponding page in the dirty table, would it be possible that the page fetch from disk has a pageLSN bigger than current LSN?

-3. How to distinguish commit and abort in PrC?

 <!--
 buffer